manojdrexlerMD/MirrorFinder/README.txt

-this is some changes happend
+this is workin fine now it's too good for version control